redboo/scrap/0007/README.md

-# Scrap 0007 Casio watches
+# Scrap 0007 Casio watches data to JSON, CSV

 Get data from html and save to JSON, CSV files.